jedreky/QRAC-tools/README.md

 ------------------------------ End of computation ------------------------------
 ```
 <ul>
-Clearly we obtain a bigger average success probability for this problem, as it should be.
+Clearly we obtain a bigger average success probability for this problem, as one should expect.
 </ul>

 Note that, unlike the previous example, here the variable *d* assumes the role of the dimension of the quantum system, while *m* is the size of Alice's alphabet.
 Also, note that before we did not need to specify *m*.
 As in the standard QRAC these two variables are the same, if *m* is not provided, the code sets `m = d` automatically.
 Having said that, we decided to keep *d* as the dimension of the quantum system, to avoid misconceptions.

 3. *Experimenting bias in the requested digit*.
 Now, let us say that in the $2^2 \rightarrow 1$ QRAC the user wants to retrieve the first digit of Alice's string with weight `weight`.
 Clearly, the quantum value of the average success probability will not be the same, since we have preference for the first of the digits.
-We can can calculate it by setting some value to `weight` and indicating the kind of `bias` one desires:
+We can calculate it by setting some value to `weight` and indicating the kind of `bias` one desires:

 ```
 > find_QRAC_value(n = 2, d = 2, seeds = 5, bias = "YPARAM", weight = 0.75)